Get A Free Moving Quote

 Bring the whole family for a night out at this casual Italian restaurant.
 Enjoy a pizza or individual entrees of your choice.

-2235 S. Neil Street, Champaign, IL 61820 – 217-356-4300
+2235 S. Neil Street, Champaign, IL 61820 – (217) 356-4300

 Jobs in Champaign

-The largest employers in Champaign include:
+The largest employers of people living in Champaign, IL include:

 Most of those companies have a number of jobs in Champaign, everything from janitor to CTO!
+You can also find plenty of stable city of Champaign jobs in local government.

 Champaign Schools

-Kids living in Champaign, IL attend the Champaign 4 Unit School District.
+Kids living in Champaign IL attend the Champaign 4 Unit School District.
 All of the schools rank above average, nationally.

 The largest universities in Champaign are the University of Illinois at Urbana-Champaign, which awards 14,052 degrees annually, and Parkland College, awarding 1,428 degrees.